jadelottie1/hello-world/README.md

 # hello-world
 Just another repository
-My name is Jade, I am a computing student.
+My name is Jade and I love telling stories, where you can choose the ending.